AMC Ambassador: 1965

 The front-end design provided a bold, rugged appearance.
-Overall. the new Ambassadors were as attractive as anything built by AMC's Detroit-based competitors, and with a list price of around $3,000, few could quibble about the cost of ownership.
+According to automotive journalists. the new Ambassadors were as attractive as anything built by AMC's Detroit-based competitors, and with a list price of around $3,000, few could quibble about the cost of ownership.

 As was the case before 1962, the Ambassador's entire extra wheelbase was ahead of the cowl, meaning that interior volume was the same as the intermediate-sized Classic.
 Another new body style debuted in the Ambassador lineup for 1965: an attractive new convertible offered as part of the 990 series.
 This was the first time a convertible was offered in the Ambassador line since 1948.

-Ambassador body styles (except station wagons with three rows of seats and the 990-H hardtop) offered seating for six passengers, with coupes and convertibles having the option of buckets seats with a center console and floor shifter.
-The Ambassador 990-H was a premium two-door hardtop model, available only in 5-passenger form with standard bucket seats featuring fold-down center armrests in both the front and back.
+Ambassador body styles (except station wagons with three rows of seats and the 990-H hardtop) offered seating for six passengers, with hardtops and convertibles having the option of bucket seats with a center console and floor shifter.
+The Ambassador 990-H was a premium two-door hardtop model, available only in five-passenger form with the standard front bucket seats featuring fold-down center armrests and a retracting rear seat center armrest.

 Ambassadors also saw an expanded list of trim lines, convenience options, and engine choices.
 Interiors were redesigned and featured a new dashboard.
-The 990 and 990-H models were continued, while 880 models were the new economy leaders in the 1965 Ambassador line, but even the $2,512 price for the two-door sedan was not attractive compared to the models with better trim, buckets seats, and special interiors.
+The 990 and 990-H models were continued, while the 880 models were the new economy leaders in the 1965 Ambassador line.
+Still, even the $2,512 price for the two-door sedan was not attractive compared to the models with better trim, bucket seats, and unique interiors.
 Ambassadors came standard with AMC's new 232 CID Inline-6 engine, which was the first time since 1956 that an Ambassador was available with six cylinders.
 Far more popular in the Ambassador, however, were the two time-tested 287 and 327 CID AMC V8 engines.